Eliyuyx/hw7/README.txt

  7 #7    3  0.1  0   809 rajiv    gvim -R set-freezer.c

 We also included our version of set-freezer.c in our test directory.

+PART 9 WRITTEN ANSWERS

+We noted that our scheduler was not as responsive as BFS or CFS for IO-bound processes like gvim.
+This was expected, due to the simplicity of the round-robin algorithm we used.